The Humble Great: Neeraj Chopra's rise from a chubby village kid to Indian sporting pantheon | Sports-Games

 He was all of 13 at that point and had become a mischievous boy, often fiddling with the bee hives on village trees and trying to pull buffaloes by their tails.

 His father Satish Kumar Chopra wanted something to be done to discipline the boy.
-So, after a lot of cajoling, the child finally agreed to do some running to shed the flab.
+So, after a lot of cajoling, Chopra junior finally agreed to do some running to shed the flab.

 His uncle took him to Shivaji Stadium in Panipat -- around 15km from his village.